tanaikech/ggsrun/README.md

         - The usage is [here](#RevisionFile).

     I don't know when this workaround will not be able to be used.
 But if this could not be used, I would like to investigate of other method.

+* v1.3.0 (August 30, 2017)

+    1. From this version, [container-bound scripts](https://developers.google.com/apps-script/guides/bound) can be downloaded.
+The container-bound script is the script created at the script editor on Google Sheets, Docs, or Forms file.
+The usage is [here](#DownloadBoundScript).
+        - In order to download container-bound scripts, the project ID of container-bound scripts is required.
+The project ID can be retrieved as follows.
+            - Open the project.
+And please operate follows using click.
+                - -> File
+                - -> Project properties
+                - -> Get Script ID (**This is the project ID.**)
+    1. When a project is downloaded, the filename of HTML file had become ``.gs``.
+This bug was modified.

 ## Server